cadet/CADET-Core/README.rst

 Ongoing Development
 -------------------

-Since CADET is actively developed, do not expect a stable API.
-Breaking changes and extensive restructuring may occur in any commit and release.
+We do our best to provide you with a stable API.
+However, CADET is actively developed and breaking changes can sometimes be unavoidable.
 For non-developers, it is recommended to upgrade from release to release instead of always working with the most recent commit.

 Bugs
 ----